 Okay, So How Can We Tackle These Issues?

 Secondly, we would recommend trying to increase support and encourage healthy lifestyle choices.
 For example, try to make sure that your team has some sort of stability in their work schedule and routine.
 Whenever possible, try to also encourage the four-day week.
 Then, talk to your people, whether that’s over coffee or in 1-2-1’s.
-Ask them how they are doing, how they and their families are coping and what challenges they are all still facing.
+Ask them how they are doing, how they and their families are coping, and what challenges they are all still facing.
 Show you care about them as people and not just as someone who completes tasks.
-In the last few years, we have seen numerous restaurants implement strategies like these and it has done wonders for employee morale and wellbeing.
+In the last few years, we have seen numerous restaurants implement strategies like these and it has done wonders for employee morale and well-being.

 Thirdly, educate yourself on the signs and symptoms of psychological issues and act fast if you notice any emerging within you or your team.
 Try to also include your team in this process and make sure they know that resources are available, should they need support.
-Remember, if nothing else, when we elevate the wellbeing of our team, productivity, creativity and employee retention will all skyrocket alongside it.
+Remember, if nothing else, when we elevate the well-being of our team, productivity, creativity, and employee retention will all skyrocket alongside it.

-However, while all this is well and good, it is crucial for chefs and restaurant owners to look after their own mental wellbeing too.
+However, while all this is well and good, it is crucial for chefs and restaurant owners to look after their own mental well-being too.

-Chefs worldwide have experienced vast economic loss during the pandemic that many are still recovering from.
+Chefs worldwide have experienced vast economic losses during the pandemic that many are still recovering from.
 Or perhaps you are financially gaining ground, but you picked up unhealthy coping mechanisms during that time that you are still struggling with.
 To that end, try to ask yourself, ‘what do I do when I feel stressed or afraid?’
-If you are unsure of the answer, you could be using unhelpful strategies such as denial, projection or substance abuse.
+If you are unsure of the answer, you could be using unhelpful strategies such as denial, projection, or substance abuse.

 To change this, practice mindfulness to increase your self-awareness.
 Then, counteract each negative strategy with two positives.
 For example, for each cigarette you smoke or wine gum you eat, try to do twice the amount of exercise or healthy eating.
-The crux is to practice showing yourself the same compassion you would a friend, family member, employee or customer.
+The crux is to practice showing yourself the same compassion you would a friend, family member, employee, or customer.